gamedevpl/www.gamedev.pl/js13k2024/game/design/states.md

 #### Description
 - The main state where the player navigates the grid
-- Displays the game grid, player, monsters, and UI elements
+- Displays the game grid, player, monsters, obstacles, bonuses, and UI elements

 #### UI Elements
 - Game grid with numbered cells
-- Player character (green circle)
+- Player character
-- Monsters (purple squares)
+- Monsters
+- Obstacles
+- Bonuses
 - Step counter
 - Score display
 - Level indicator
+- Active bonus indicators

 #### Transitions
-- To Pause State: When Escape key is pressed
 - To Game Over State: When player is caught by a monster
 - To Level Complete State: When player reaches the goal

-### 4. Pause State

-#### Description
-- Overlays the current game state
-- Provides options to resume, restart, or quit the game

-#### UI Elements
-- Semi-transparent dark overlay on the game grid
-- "Paused" text
-- "Resume" button
-- "Restart" button
-- "Quit" button

-#### Transitions
-- To Gameplay State: When "Resume" is clicked or Escape is pressed again
-- To Gameplay State (reset): When "Restart" is clicked
-- To Intro Splash Screen: When "Quit" is clicked

-### 5. Game Over State
+### 4. Game Over State

 #### Description
 - Displays when the player is caught by a monster